-If you want to see a fishing regulation change in Utah in 2023, there are three easy ways to share your suggestions:
+If you want to see a fishing regulation change in Utah in 2024-25, there are three easy ways to share your suggestions:

-- 1. Mail your idea to: - Sport Fisheries Coordinator, Utah Division of Wildlife Resources, P.O.
-Box 146301, Salt Lake City, UT 84114-6301 - 2.
-Contact fisheries biologists through the spring of 2022. - 3.
-Share your idea while completing the Fishing Proposals survey, if you receive the survey.
-There will be a blank field at the end of the survey where you can submit ideas.
-The survey will be sent out by the middle of May 2022.
+- Mail your idea to: Sport Fisheries Coordinator, Utah Division of Wildlife Resources, P.O.
+Box 146301, Salt Lake City, UT 84114-6301

+- Contact your regional fisheries biologists by phone (see page 2 for your nearest office contact information, or visit wildlife.utah.qov/contact).

+- Share your idea while completing a

+Fishing Proposals survey, if you receive

+the survey.
+There will be a blank field

+at the end of the survey where you can

+submit ideas.